|

 as force leads to decay,

-been going on that way since before the Christians
+going on that way since before the Christians

 boomed their way into others lives.